 A Nightmare Before Christmas Party

 There’s long been the debate, is Nightmare Before Christmas a Christmas movie or Halloween movie?
 Although I personally watch Nightmare Before Christmas during both holiday seasons, I’ve always found it to be more of a Christmas movie, since the majority of the film takes place during that time.
-I thought it would be fun to put together a holiday get together with friends that is Nightmare Before Christmas themed, but with more of a Christmas twist!
+I thought it would be fun to put together a holiday get together with friends that was a Nightmare Before Christmas party, but with more of an emphasis on the Christmas elements of the film!
 I just love the contrast of cheery Christmas colors and Christmas lights with the spooky elements of Halloween town!

 For my canvas, I used a simple black tablecloth – I always like to be efficient space wise and money wise with my decor, so I like using plain tablecloths since I can use them for so many different party themes.
 For the background, I got a $6 plain wreath at Michael’s, then cut and hot glued felt for it’s teeth, eyes, and the skull on the bow.
 Super cheap supplies, but ends up looking like a pricey Etsy item!
 I used a chalkboard to prop up the wreath, and to make them “blend” together, had my hubby draw on the NBC wreath’s arms.